rostok/artlockimage/README.md

 This should create task.
 To remove the task run

     schtasks /delete /tn ArtLockImage /f

+The folder should be writable.
+In case it is not you can run `artlockimage -ct -t` and temprorary folder will be used for all images.

 Note that Windows come with some weird logon screen options.